agahkarakuzu/agahkarakuzu/README.md

 My current research focuses on developing end-to-end measurement workflows for advanced quantitative MRI (qMRI) applications in neuroimaging, including multiparametric mapping and biophysics-driven microstructural imaging. _My primary motivation is to elevate qMRI to a metrological standard, enabling the quantification of measurement uncertainty within a reproducible multi-vendor framework._

-This rigorous aim necessitates addressing the issue of reproducibility through a multistep process, with each following research objective contributing to a comprehensive solution. 🧵👇
+This rigorous aim necessitates addressing the issue of reproducibility through a layered process, with each following research objective contributing to a comprehensive solution.

 ### 1. **Hardware Integration - Standardized MRI Acqusitions**